DevYatsu/ios_local_notification/README.md

 ⚠️ **Platform support**: This crate works **only on iOS**.
 Android or other platforms are **not supported**.

+> NOTE: notifications do not work in the IOS Simulator

 ## ✨ Features

 - Request notification permissions (default or with fine-grained options).